Thabit-Mahmood/Polaris_Innova_Labs_V3/RAILWAY_DEPLOYMENT.md

 ## Database on Railway

-Railway uses ephemeral storage, so your SQLite database will reset on each deploy.
-For production, consider:
+⚠️ **IMPORTANT:** Railway uses ephemeral storage, so your SQLite database will reset on each deploy.

-### Option 1: Railway Volume (Recommended)
+### Option 1: Railway Volume (Recommended) ⭐
-1. In Railway Dashboard → Settings
+1. In Railway Dashboard → Your Service → Settings
-2. Add a Volume
+2. Click "Volumes" → "New Volume"
 3. Mount path: `/app/data`
+4. Click "Add"
+5. Redeploy your service

-4. This persists your database across deploys
+This persists your database across deploys and restarts.

 ### Option 2: External Database
 - Use Railway PostgreSQL addon